liesenf/andreasliesenfeld.github.io/action-formation-models.md

 specialist ASR for specialist NLU modules such as sentiment, emotion and stance detection, phonetic asr (microsoft speech-to-phone link)

-## Principles of speech technology and system design
+## Entry #3: Principles of speech technology and system design

 The development of speech technology is guided by the following principles (Gillis et al. 2009):